ub-math/exam_guides/docs/instructor.md

 #### Well before the exam:

-* Explain to students the proctoring setup, in particular that they will need to use Zoom on their smartphones during the exam, and that they will need their exam server PIN to access both the Zoom meeting and the exam problems.
+* Explain to students the proctoring setup, in particular that they will need to use Zoom on their smartphones during the exam, and that they will need their UBIT username and password to access both the Zoom meeting and the exam problems.
 Make sure that students understand that they need to:
   - join the exam Zoom meeting from their phone or tablet using the [exams.math.buffalo.edu/zoom](https://exams.math.buffalo.edu/zoom) webpage.
   - access the exam using their computers using the [exams.math.buffalo.edu](https://exams.math.buffalo.edu) webpage.
 The exam password for this webpage will be provided to them at the beginning of the exam.
 * Refer students to the [Student’s Guide](index.md) for detailed instructions.